km-kurisu/km-kurisu/README.md

 currently i am learning c,c++,java,javascript languages i know learning multiple languages together is a bad thing but welp!

-i currently dont have any social media i will join one soon in the future
+i do illustrations as a hobby of mine and i post them on my instagram

+Instagram handle - @too_lazy_to_type_a_username

+do follow me if you like my work here and there as well i will keep uploading  a lot of code and drawings  in the future ,stay tuned!!

 pronouns : he/him